sanyaade-teachings/pippi/docs/tutorials/002-sequencing.md

-To add patterns and tell the Seq what to do with them, we'll call `add()`, give them an arbitrary name (so we can update params between renders) as well as: a pattern string, a reference to the function callback that actually generates the sound, and (to start) a `div` param, which can be used to scale the grid per instrument based on the drum machine's tempo.
+To add patterns and tell the `Seq` what to do with them, we'll call `add()`, give them an arbitrary name (so we can do things like update params between renders) as well as: a pattern string, a reference to the function callback that actually generates the sound, and (to start) a `div` param, which can be used to scale the grid per instrument based on the drum machine's tempo.